 While an absolute divorce dissolves a valid marriage contract, an annulment ends an invalid marriage.
 A court will grant an annulment in very limited circumstances in which there is a legal reason that a marriage should never have existed.

 The divorce process is very complicated and difficult to navigate.
-An experienced Virginia divorce lawyer can help to ease this process during what is a very emotionally taxing time period in an individual’s life.
+An experienced attorney can help to ease this process during what is a very emotionally taxing time period in an individual’s life.
 A Virginia divorce lawyer can help you devise a plan for your divorce process.
 Such a plan may include steps to separate residences or construct a custody and visitation schedule, and a skilled attorney is prepared to help you with everything.